renatobarresi/bitmap_to_C_array/readme.md

 # Description

 A lightweight utility that converts a bitmap represented in a .txt file into a C array.
 The bitmap is parsed from left to right, starting at the upper-left corner.
-This tool is particularly useful for embedded systems development, where predefined graphics need to be stored in ROM as arrays.
+This tool is particularly useful for embedded systems development, where predefined graphics need to be stored in non-volatile memory as arrays.

 ## Getting Started